Privacy-Preserving and Efficient Verification of the Outcome in Genome-Wide Association Studies: Related Work

 \section{Related Work}

 {\bf Privacy and Security in Provenance and Workflows.} Both provenance privacy~\cite{chebotko2008scientific,gil2007privacy,gil2010reasoning,davidson2011provenance} and security~\cite{braun2008securing,hasan2007introducing,lyle2010trusted} have been studied in workflows.
 However, these works focus specifically on access control.
 Chebotko et al.~\cite{chebotko2008scientific} propose a mechanism that provides a partial view of a scientific workflow respecting the access privileges on the workflow input/output and the connections between the modules.
-However, as discussed in~\cite{braun2008securing}, preventing unauthorized access to data is not sufficient to ensure the confidentiality of the sensitive information in workflow provenance.
 Davidson et al.~\cite{davidson2011provenance} identify three types of privacy concerns in scientific workflows: data, module, and structural privacy.
 They discuss these privacy concerns via an example, focusing on the users' access privileges.
 Managing the access privileges of each user role and ensuring that they use the workflow along with the metadata in an intended way is challenging.
 Different from these works, we consider a scenario, where the workflow and its associated metadata are publicly available.